Most investors see limited markets impact from Grexit: Barclays

 The survey was taken when euro zone officials and leaders were scrambling to break the deadlock in talks on an aid-for-reform deal that would avert default at the end of the month.

-On Monday, euro zone officials welcomed Greek concessions as a possible step toward a deal on averting default, although politicians dismissed expectations of a breakthrough at a summit later in the day.
+On Monday, euro zone officials welcomed Greek concessions as a possible step towards a deal on averting default, although politicians dismissed expectations of a breakthrough at a summit later in the day.

 Nearly 60 percent of the investors surveyed also viewed the sell-off in core bond markets as showing that fears of the region sliding into deflation have disappeared, while 34 percent considered it a bigger threat to global equity markets.